DOG AGILITY COMPETITION OF FLORIDA

 Dog knocking down any obstacle.

-Handler jumping over, stepping on or going under any obstacle.
+Handler jumping over, stepping on or going under, or through any obstacle.

 The following will incur a 100 point penalty: